1.0 - Introduction

 Watch our instructional video on duplicating roles or, alternatively read the steps listed below.

-Step 1: By clicking on your profile picture go to 'MSP System settings'.
+Step 1: Click on your profile picture in the top right corner and select 'MSP System Settings'.

-Step 4: Find the role you would like to duplicate and click on its ellipses.
+Step 4: Locate the role you want to duplicate and click on the ellipsis (three dots) next to it.

-Note: You will have the option to change the name of this once clicking on it.
+Note: You will have the option to change the name.

-Step 5: Your duplicated role will be shown at the bottom of the list, you can now make changes.
+Step 5: Your duplicated role will appear at the bottom of the list.
+From here, you can make any necessary changes.

-Step 6: Click save and your custom access role will be automatically updated.
+Step 6: Once you've made your changes, click 'Save', and your custom access role will be updated automatically.

 6.2 - Create a custom member access role from scratch